 What Electronics Have the Most Gold in Them?

-There are five troy ounces of gold in 2,000 PC circuit boards or 200 complete laptops.
-There is typically more gold content in older desktop computers (from the 1990s or earlier).
-In addition to the circuit boards, modem cards, graphics cards, and memory components also contain gold.
+There are about five troy ounces of gold in 2,000 PC circuit boards or 200 complete laptops.
+There is typically more gold content in older supercomputers and desktop computers (from the 1990s or earlier).
+In addition to the circuit boards, the modem cards, graphics cards, and memory components also contain gold.
 Examples include:

 - Laptops: Brands like Dell, HP, and Lenovo